-- Unacceptable behaviour should be trigger a sanction - Deal with the behaviour rather than the person - o Sanctions should be fair and consistent - Sanctions should be in proportion to the offence.
-They should distinguish between minor and serious behaviour and isolated and persistent breaches of discipline. - Sanctions should never be degrading or humiliating - Whole groups should generally not be punished for the misbehaviour of individuals, however, pupils should also realise that they have a corporate responsibility regarding behaviour and this may sometimes lead to the whole group being required to take responsibility for its behaviour. - Whole classes and/or individuals may be put on a class report or an individual targeted report.
-(If the whole class are put on report because there are too many pupils that need close monitoring to put on individual reports, then this should be explained to the class for the benefit of those pupils that would not normally have been put on report.) - Uniform persistent breaches of uniform policy may result in a proportionate sanction via Class Charts - o Refusal to complete work persistent breaches may result in a proportionate sanction
+- Unacceptable behaviour should be trigger a sanction - O Deal with the behaviour rather than the person - Sanctions should be fair and consistent - Sanctions should be in proportion to the offence.
+They should distinguish between minor and serious behaviour and isolated and persistent breaches of discipline. - Sanctions should never be degrading or humiliating - Whole groups should generally not be punished for the misbehaviour of individuals, however, pupils should also realise that they have a corporate responsibility regarding behaviour and this may sometimes lead to the whole group being required to take responsibility for its behaviour. - Uniform persistent breaches of uniform policy may result in a proportionate sanction via Class - Refusal to complete work persistent breaches may result in a proportionate sanction however staff should speak to students at an appropriate time, away from the rest of the class, to identify any support that may be required.
+Staff should also call home to inform parents of concerns.